vethal/react-chat/README.md

 }
 ```

-A session scret need to be configured in `'config/configuration.js'` in `SERVER.SESSION_SECRET` attribute.
+A session secret need to be configured in `'config/configuration.js'` in `SERVER.SESSION_SECRET` attribute.

 If `'my-session-secret'` is the secret then,
 ```